• Home /

 A Longer Definition: Multi-Unit Home

-A mortgage company will refer to multi-unit homes as 2-unit homes, 3-unit homes, and 4-unit homes.
-A first-time home buyer, however, may hear multi-homes referred to by different names depending on where they’re buying property.
+A mortgage lender will refer to multi-unit homes as 2-unit homes, 3-unit homes, and 4-unit homes.
+A first-time home buyer, however, may hear multi-unit homes referred to by different names depending on the region where they are purchasing property.

 2-Unit Homes